Laura's path moves westward, will still be hurricane as passes near Avoyelles

 Hurricane Laura's projected path as of 8 p.m.
 Tuesday.
-The storm will strike near Beaumont, Texas, Wednesday night or early Thursday morning with sustained winds of 115 mph.
+The storm will strike near the Texas-Louisiana border Wednesday night or early Thursday morning with sustained winds of 115 mph.
 It will be even with Avoyelles Parish at about 7 a.m.
 Thursday with Category 1 hurricane winds of 86 mph.
 The path will veer eastward near Shreveport as a tropical storm with sustained winds of 52 mph. {AccuWeather.com map}

 Laura's path moves westward, will still be hurricane as passes near Avoyelles